anydotcrypto/docs.any.sender/docs/coreClient/README.md

 - **to**: The destination of the transaction, in this case we're targeting the echo contract
 - **data**: The data to be executed at the target, we formed this earlier using the echo contract ABI
 - **gasLimit**: The amount of gas allocated to the call.
-This should be the same as a normal transaction Note a direct transaction does not have a deadline, compensation or relayContractAddress.
+This should be the same as a normal transaction

 #### 6. Sign the relay transacation